vizzu-streamlit/ipyvizzu/docs/tutorial/index.md

 employs and the different settings to control how your animated charts look and behave.

+The tutorial has multiple chapters that introduce the usage and options of the library step-by-step.
+Still, it's not necessary that you go through it in that exact order.
+The chapters are listed at the end of this page and in the menu.

 ## Basic logic of ipyvizzu

 The foundation of an `ipyvizzu` chart is the animation.
 The animation contains